frankie7413/networksecurity456-1/project_2/PartI/README_PART1.md

+Brandon Huebert	brandon_huebert@csu.fullerton.edu
+Kourun Sok	kourun@csu.fullerton.edu
+Denice Ron Valbuena	Denice_valbuena@csu.fullerton.edu Francisco Rivas frankie7413@csu.fullerton.edu
+CPSC 456
+assignment 2

 CPSC 456 Part I
-After We rename the result into result.7z and open it with a 7zip program, we can see the worm file in there but no gif file.
-We were able to extract and run the worm.bat file inside the archive , yet we need to change the worm.bat file location since it is pointing to mike to have the worm running as it intended .
-When we rename the result to result.gif extension, when we open the file it opens the gif file .
-We can still extract the worm from the gif file like we did above , and the worm will runs.
-What is interesting is that , even after opening the result.gif , the worm did not automatically run, one thought was that it was becuase it was placed into a zip.
-Therefore i tried to copied command with gif file ,and even after opening the gif file, the worm doesn't run automatically.
-What is happening is that the Copy /B command is : Indicates a binary file.
-What we did was copy /B Indicates a binary file. concate those two binaies soruces files, and output it as a sepcific output binay file.
-It treats the files as a binary and copies them bytes by bytes and merge the two files. " If you then take two files, each containing one page and merge them as binary files, you will not be creating one two-page file, but instead one corrupt file that starts out with one page, then has a bunch of junk (the file header makes no sense when the program tries to read page two)."
-Then the file result we made contains two header files one for the gif and one for the 7z file.
-So when we rename the file as a gif window will read look at the binary and tried to exceute the header as a gif file. if it is not a gif file it will either show a corrupt file or read the next header file in result.
-The same goes for the 7z.
+Questions:
+1. Try opening the file using the 7-zip program.
+What happens?
+(Note: one way to open the file using the 7-zip program is to right-click on result.7z and choose 7-zip ?
+Open archive.
+What happens?
+Are you able to extract and run the worm.bat file inside the archive?

+When opening the file using 7-zip, one is able to see the worm.bat program intact and is able to extract it and run it.

+2. Repeat the above steps, but this time rename the file to result.gif extension.
+Try opening the file.
+What happens?

+When opening the result.gif file i was able to view the .gif in internet explorer with nothing else happening.
+The worm.bat did not execute.
+Furthermore, the file size of the original and altered gif remain the same 520 KB on disk.

+3. Explain what is happening.
+Do some research in order to find out what the above copy command does.
+In your explanation be sure to explain the role of each argument in the above command.
+Also, be sure to explain how Windows handles files which leads to the above behavior.
+Include the answers to these questions in the README file you submit.

+Overall what the copy command does is copy one or more files that are known as source files and store them into a destination file.
+The argument of /B indicates binary mode which makes the output into a binary file.
+Furthermore, the way windows handles the above behavior is by having the copied files stored in the same format they were originally; therefore, the copied files can be used as they were before in their original format for example as a gif or 7zip file.

+4. How can this technique be used for hiding malicious codes?
-This technique can be used to hide malicous code into a file, it is like a steganography of hiding message .
-People can uploaded file to filesharing network and hide the malious code and merge the original files with the malious code.
-For most users that are one file sharing network, they do not know what those original files size are anyway, so it will looks like a legit program.
-Yet, however for our demo , the worm did not runs even after clicking on the files (straight merge worm.bat with something.gif), so i do not think this is a good way to spread malious code.
+This technique can be used to hide malicious code in a file.
+By merging malicious code with a normal file, Attackers can uploaded a compromised file to a file sharing network with the hidden malicious code.
+The users using the file sharing network would not be unaware of the tampering of the files so it will appear as a legit program or movie or file or etc. However,from part 1 of the assignment, the worm does run when clicking on the gif image just remains hidden in the image.
-As for avoiding detection by anti-virus tools, is a no go.
-Why? the command merged the files binary together, therefore the antivius and scan the file and (if the virus signature is in its database) and it can match the binary signature of the virus hiding inside the file.

-\\\\\\\\\------\\\\\\\\\
+5. How robust is this technique in terms of avoiding detection by anti-virus tools?
+You may need to do some research.
+This technique is not robust enough to evade detection by anti-virus since the copy command simply merges the files bytes to each other; therefore, an antivirus will be able to pick up on the malicious bytes of the file with its virus signature and let the user know that the file contains malicious code.

 Sources:
 http://www.coolhackingtrick.com/2013/03/learn-to-hide-files-behind-images.html